Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.gearBox(gearBox: Consumer<GearBoxBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the axle's gear box block
     - The consumer has the same methods as the default block builder plus:
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
+    - `.models(models: BiConsumer<GearBoxModelType, ModelGenerator>)`{: .language-javascript }: Sets the model generation of the gear box.
+Accepts a callback with two parameters.
+The second parameter is a model generator and the first has the following method:
+        - `.port()`{: .language-javascript }: A boolean.
+If the model type in operation represents a port (open) state
 - `.clutch(clutch: Consumer<ClutchBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the axle's clutch block
     - The consumer has the same methods as the default block builder plus:
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
+    - `.models(models: BiConsumer<ClutchModelType, ModelGenerator>)`{: .language-javascript }: Sets the model generation of the clutch.
+Accepts a callback with two parameters.
+The second parameter is a model generator, the first has the following method:
+        - `.powered()`{: .language-javascript }: A boolean.
+If the model type in operation represents a powered state
 - `.bladedAxle(bladed: Consumer<BladedAxleBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the axle's bladed axle block
     - The consumer has the same methods as the default block builder plus:
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)